-External cross-references directly link to external resources like websites or documents hosted on servers external to your content library.
+External cross-references link to external resources like websites or documents hosted on servers external to your Content Library.
+You can use this to redirect a reader to a separate site.

 Consider using external cross-references in the following scenarios: